Stand up paddleboarding and surfing

 Hotels and guesthouses

 If you prefer to let someone else do the cooking, there are boutique boltholes, world class international hotels and cosy B&Bs to welcome you.
+Search for accommodation for your next holiday.

 Exploring the outdoors is fantastic fun, but please read up on the risks and make sure you are prepared.